Home » Crafts » Decoupage Wooden Letters

 Flip Wooden Decoupage Letter to Smooth Paper

-I found that turning the wooden letter over and pressing down slightly helped to make the paper be more smooth with less wrinkles and bubbles.
-It also make the extra Mod Podge ooze out-which I wiped away.
-In this picture you can see how I cut the paper a little larger than the wooden letter.
+I found that turning the wooden letter over and pressing down slightly helped to make the paper smoother with fewer wrinkles and bubbles.
+It also makes the extra Mod Podge ooze out, which I wiped away.
+In this picture, you can see how I cut the paper a little larger than the wooden letter.
 I might suggest that you decide if you would rather deal with removing the extra paper, or fidget with a letter that might be a little “too close for comfort”.

 Wooden Rolling Pin as a Brayer